cmartin199/snakeProject/README.md

 after getting everything running I completely forgot to deal with the global vairables and put them into a class init single character variables are the worst idea ever, as proven in the snake file.

+at present the snake can only see one square in any direction, but that can be increased relatively easily